-If you retired in August of 2000, do you know what would have happened to all of your money if you kept it in the mutual funds of your 401(k) plans or IRAs?
-What happened is that over the next three years it lost nearly 35% of its value.
-It took until 2007 before that portfolio returned to its August 2000 value.
-And then what happened in 2008?
-The market crashed again and this time lost nearly 40% of its value.
+If you retired in August of 2000, do you know what would have happened to your money if you kept it in the mutual funds of your 401(k) plans or IRAs?
+The S&P 500 index lost nearly 35% of its value over the next three years.
+It would have taken until 2006 before that portfolio returned to its August 2000 value.
+And then what happened in 2006?
+The markets crashed again and this time lost nearly 40% of its value.

 Watch this video to see why the typical retiree would have been wiped out if their retirement savings was exposed to Wall Street when they retired:

 Focus on Income, not Accumulation

 Life insurance, whether Whole Life or Indexed Universal Life, offers a better way to plan for retirement income.

 First, the income from a life insurance policy is tax-free,

 Second, the the cash value can provide more Retirement Income from the same amount of savings (2-3 times as much),